xapian/xapian-docsprint/advanced/scalability.rst

 Size Limits in Xapian
 =====================

-The chert backend (which is currently the default and recommended backend) stores the indexes in several files containing Btree tables.
+The glass backend (which is currently the default and recommended backend) stores the indexes in several files containing Btree tables.
 If you're indexing with positional information (for phrase searching) the term positions table is usually the largest.